Hawarden Airport: Airlines and destinations

 Although there have been scheduled services to Hawarden in past years, including a service from Liverpool to London via Hawarden operated by British Eagle in the 1960s and later Air Wales in 1977 (see below), there are currently no public scheduled passenger flights to the airport; most flights are chartered, or corporate, but the airport has frequent air freight flights provided by the Airbus Beluga to transport aircraft wings to Toulouse, Hamburg Finkenwerder and Bremen for Airbus.
 Airbus previously considered the A330-300 and A340-500 to require too much of the limited 1,663 m (5,460 ft) runway 04 at Hawarden, and chose the A330-200 as the base of a new version of the Beluga.
 A runway extension was considered, but abandoned when Airbus chose the A330-200 which could use the existing runway.

 Until 2020, there were also regular shuttle flights to Bristol Airport (Lulsgate) and then on to Toulouse for Airbus workers.
 These were previously operated by Eastern Airways & the now defunct Flybmi, but were operated by Loganair using an Embraer 145 aircraft until the termination of the service due to the COVID-19 pandemic, leading to the closure of the Loganair base at Hawarden.
 The airport is also used as a back-up for scheduled flights to Anglesey whenever Anglesey Airport is closed.

 There is much private and general activity at the airport, adding considerably to the number of aircraft movements.
-Operators include Aviation Park Group, which provides air taxi and charter services, MerseyFlight Air Training School, North Wales Military Air Services (NWMAS) and National Police Air Service base a Eurocopter EC135 Helicopter at the airport.
+Operators include Aviation Park Group, which provides air taxi and charter services, MerseyFlight Air Training School, North Wales Military Air Services (NWMAS) and National Police Air Service which has based a Eurocopter EC135 Helicopter at the airport.
 Also operating from Hawarden Airport is Williams Aviation Ltd, which offers private jet charter.

 The Airfield is strictly PPR (prior permission required).